quantifiedcode/python-anti-patterns/docs/readability/incomplete_docstring.rst

 Function missing docstring
 ..........................

 The function below contains no docstring describing its purpose.
-If you had access to the implementation of the function, then you could tell that it is a function for computing the area of a rectangle.
-However, if you did not have access to the function implemenation and only had access to the function signature (``def area(width, height):``), you wouldn't be able to tell whether this function computes the area of a triangle or a rectangle.
-Without a docstring, it is more difficult to understand what this function is used for.
+If you didn't have access to the function implementation and only had access to the function signature (i.e. ``def area(width, height)``), you wouldn't be able to tell whether this function computes the area of a triangle or a rectangle.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!

 .. code:: python

-    def area(width, height):
-        return width * height
+    def area(width, height):  # no docstring, bad return width * height

 Solutions